DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-While several people said during early meetings that children should be allowed on computers because they can teach others how to use them, there wasn’t much evidence of inter-generational sharing of ICT skills on the outstations.
-The relatively-limited amount of skills transfer that occurred runs counter to what a popular understanding of the ethos of Aboriginal culture might suggest: for example, that sharing practices might automatically foster sharing of ICT resources and skills amongst
+While several people said during early meetings that children should be allowed on computers because they can teach others how to use them, there wasn’t much evidence of intergenerational sharing of ICT skills on the outstations.
+The relatively limited amount of skills transfer that occurred runs counter to what a popular understanding of the ethos of Aboriginal culture might suggest: for example, that sharing practices might automatically foster sharing of ICT resources and skills amongst